What is Xylitol?

 Yes: “KEEP OUT OF REACH OF PETS AND ANIMALS.
 DO NOT FEED XYLITOL OR ANY PRODUCT CONTAINING XYLITOL TO YOUR PET OR TO ANY ANIMAL.”

-While Xylitol is perfectly safe for humans, it should never be fed to animals and pets, in particular dogs.
-Xylitol can cause an extremely rapid blood sugar drop in canines that may be life-threatening.
+Animals: While Xylitol is perfectly safe for humans, it should never be fed to animals and pets, in particular dogs, ferrets and rabbits.
+Xylitol can cause an extremely rapid blood sugar drop or liver failure that may be life-threatening.
 NEVER feed xylitol or xylitol-containing products to pets.
-Ingestion of Xylitol, in any product is a medical emergency if consumed by pets, especially dogs, ferrets and rabbits.
+Ingestion of Xylitol by pets, in any product, is a veterinary medical emergency.